 These stickers are placed inside matatus, where they are visible to all passengers.
 They provide a gentle ‘nudge’ to passengers encouraging them to speak out against reckless driving.
 The messages vary from ‘You have the power to slow down a reckless driver’ to ‘Don’t let a reckless driver get away with murder.’
 Essentially, the stickers are there to remind passengers that it is their responsibility to hold matatu drivers accountable and to remind drivers that they are being watched.

 The impact of the Hawthorne Effect has resulted in dramatic decrease in the number of traffic accidents in Kenya, and it has been so successful that it is being implemented in other African nations.
-How can you make doctors feel as if other clinicians and patients are observing their actions?
-How would this impact their prescribing behaviour?
+How can you make your customers feel as if their actions are being observed by others?
+What impact would this have for your business?